 Heavy rains dousing South as tropical disturbance looms

 BIRMINGHAM, Ala.
-(AP) — Parts of the drought-parched South are under flood watches and warnings with forecasters saying as much as 10 inches of rain could fall.
+(AP) — Parts of the drought-parched South were under flood watches and warnings Friday with forecasters saying as much as 10 inches of rain could fall.

-The National Weather service says an advancing cold front will collide with a weather disturbance that became a tropical depression early Friday in the Gulf of Mexico.
+The National Weather service said an advancing cold front would collide with a weather disturbance that became a tropical depression in the Gulf of Mexico.

 The National Hurricane Center said the storm's center was 320 miles (515 kilometers) south-southwest of Lake Charles, Louisiana.
 It had maximum sustained winds of 35 mph (55 kph).

+Forecasters issued a tornado watch for southern Mississippi and southwestern Alabama, and a powerful storm prompted a tornado warning for Mobile.
+But heavy rains were the immediate threat.

-Forecasters say coastal Louisiana could receive as much as 10 inches (25 centimeters) of rain Friday and Saturday; 6 inches (15 centimeters) was possible across a wide section of Mississippi.
+Parts of coastal Louisiana could receive as much as 10 inches (25 centimeters) of rain Friday and Saturday, forecasters said, and 4 inches (10 centimeters) was possible across a wide section of Mississippi.

+Streets were flooding around New Orleans and metro Birmingham, where about 3 inches (7.5 centimeters) of rain fell Friday morning, and more rain was on the way.

+With scores of high school football games already rescheduled because of the weather, the University of Alabama canceled its homecoming pep rally, bonfire and parade because of the forecast.

-Rainfall totals ranging from 1 to 4 inches (2.5 to 10 centimeters) are possible from Alabama to South Carolina.
+Rainfall totals ranging from 1 to 4 inches (2.5 to 10 centimeters) were possible from Alabama to South Carolina, the weather service said.
+Hurricane forecasters said there was a slight chance of flash flooding from the Texas-Louisiana line into northeastern Alabama.

+The depression was predicted to move northward quickly, with its center over Michigan by Sunday morning.